-The Local Authority may either monitor the acoustic levels at the event themselves or require the organiser to enrol the services of a suitably qualified acoustic consultant who will monitor sound levels and report this information to the Local Authority.
+The Local Authority will either monitor the acoustic levels at the event themselves or require the organiser to enrol the services of a specialised acoustic consultant.
 The consultant will be positioned at the sound desk (if it is a large scale event) and will be in contact and available to the Environmental Health Officer at the event.